 ‘Every child deserves a champion: an adult who will never give up on them, who understands the power of connection and insists that they become the best that they can possibly be.’
 Rita Pierson – teacher.

-The learning support department partners with parents, teachers and therapists to ensure that our girls are given the support that they need; enabling them to be happy, contributing members of our school community.
+The learning support department partners with parents, care-givers, teachers and therapists to ensure that our girls are given the support that they need; enabling them to be happy, contributing members of our school community.

-The Foundation Phase remedial teacher, offers small group lessons to girls identified by their class teachers as needing extra support in developing language skills.
+The Foundation Phase remedial teacher, offers small group lessons to girls identified by their class teachers as needing extra support in developing English Language and Mathematics skills.
 Phonics, reading and writing skills that are taught in the classroom are consolidated during remedial lessons in a fun and interactive manner.
 The hands-on manipulation of teaching aids and other interactive methods are used to help develop mathematical concepts.
-Time is spent in the classrooms assisting teachers and pupils whilst teaching is taking place.
-Girls are encouraged to be brave, take chances and explore how language works.
-The remedial teacher also works alongside the Grade R teachers; strengthening learners visual and auditory perceptual skills as they prepare for Grade 1.
+Time is spent in the classrooms assisting teachers and learners whilst teaching is taking place.
+Girls are encouraged to be brave, take chances and explore how language and numbers work.
+The remedial teacher also works alongside the Grade R teachers; strengthening learners’ visual and auditory perceptual skills as they prepare for Grade 1.

-The Grade 4 – 7 remedial teacher works with small groups and individual learners from Grade 4 – 7.
+The Grade 4 – 7 learning support teacher works with small groups and individual learners.
 She facilitates ‘Exploring English’ groups where girls are taught reading-related skills like inferring, comparing and evaluating that enable them to grasp the important information in texts.
 ‘Exploring Maths’ lessons are also facilitated in small groups, helping to consolidate the building blocks of a sound number concept.
 She helps the Grade 4 and 5 classes prepare for exams by introducing them to basic study skills.
-Organisational and planning skills are also developed and practiced with girls in the Intermediate phase.
-Time is spent in the classrooms team teaching with teachers across the Intermediate and Senior phase and providing in-class support whilst girls are getting to grips with new mathematical concepts.
+Organisational and planning skills are also developed and practised with girls in the Intermediate phase.
+Time is spent in the classrooms team teaching with teachers across the Intermediate and Senior phase and providing in-class support whilst girls are getting to grips with new concepts.